cjoakim/azure-cosmosdb-synapse-link/README.md

 <a name="part1"></a>

-## Part 1: Architecture of Synapse Link and this Demonstration App
+## Part 1: Architecture of Synapse Link, and this Demonstration App

 - A **net5.0 client program** reads a data file, and Bulk Loads JSON documents to CosmosDB
 - The CosmosDB documents flow into **Synapse Link** in near realtime